angli66/diffbm/README.md

 # Differentiable Stereo Block Matching
 This is a simple implementation of differentiable block matching with pytorch.
+The main logic is in `diffbm.py`.